hitoshi-watase/sercrod/docs/reference/directives/event-keyup.md

   The user can type freely, and only when they press “Save” does `*apply` commit the staged data back into the main data object.

-#### Nablla-specific restrictions
+#### Sercrod-specific restrictions

-For `@keyup`, the main Nablla-specific points are:
+For `@keyup`, the main Sercrod-specific points are:

 - Single handler per event name per element
-  Nablla maintains at most one handler per event name on each element.
+  Sercrod maintains at most one handler per event name on each element.

   - This is a runtime detail: when the host re renders and encounters `@keyup` again, it removes the previous handler for `"keyup"` before attaching a new one.
   - From a template perspective, you normally declare `@keyup` once per element.